tobbbe/dotfiles/README.md

 - in about:config
 	- closeWindowWithLastTab false
 	- browser.urlbar.filter.javascript false (to be able to search booklets, "form fill" for example.
 Then use "ff" in address bar (configured shortcut on the bookmark))
+	- cookiebanners.service.mode (and for private browsing) = 1 (reject all)
+	- cookiebanners.bannerClicking.enabled TRUE

 ## Addons
 - vimium